SoftengPoliTo/SoftwareMetrics/README.md

  - **SLOC:** Source Lines of Code.
 It returns the total number of lines in a file.

- - **LOC:** Lines of Code.
+ - **PLOC:** Physical Lines of Code.
 It returns the number of instructions and comment lines in a file.

  - **LLOC:** Logical Lines of Code.
 It returns the number of logical lines (statements) in a file.